I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | evaluate | 480 questions / argmax (tol=0) | Opus 43.1% + Sonnet 23.1% + Gemini 12.3% | Quality-preserving routing |

-This is the ideal form of the design — routing automatically switching based on question difficulty and tolerance — realized as intended.
-The balance is effective: heavy questions are handled by Opus/Sonnet to preserve quality, while lightweight questions use lightweight models to cut costs.
+This is the ideal design realized: routing automatically switches based on question difficulty and tolerance.
+Heavy questions are handled by Opus / Sonnet to preserve quality, while lightweight questions are handled by lightweight models to cut costs—a clear and well-defined contrast.

-At the design stage, my stance was "Sonnet is tied with emerging upper-tier models (V4-Pro / Qwen 3.7-Plus / Kimi K2.6) on GPQA, so I won't add differentiation questions in the training data — it might get selected occasionally."
-But evaluate showed a 23.1% selection rate and 99.1% accuracy.
-Since cost isn't factored into argmax (tol=0), this can't be explained by "selected because it's cheap."
-The possible explanations are: (1) using Sonnet 4.6 as the judge introduced a self-scoring bias that boosted Sonnet's correct labels, causing the MLP to learn a higher P(correct) for Sonnet; or (2) for the 111 selected questions, the MLP's Sonnet predictions genuinely exceeded Opus.
-Without re-collecting with a different judge (GPT-5.4 or Gemini 3.5 Pro), we can't separate these.
-But the fact that Sonnet is stably functioning as a mid-weight quality middle player remains unchanged, and the design ideal of "maintaining quality while also reducing cost" is working in a quantitatively effective way.
+During the design phase, my stance was: "Sonnet ties with the emerging upper tier (V4-Pro / Qwen 3.7-Plus / Kimi K2.6) on GPQA, so I won't include differentiating questions in the training data—it might get selected occasionally."
+But evaluate returned 23.1% selection / 99.1% accuracy.
+Since argmax (tol=0) doesn't factor in cost, "it was selected because it's cheap" doesn't explain it.
+The possibilities are: (1) using Sonnet 4.6 as the judge introduced a self-scoring bias that inflated Sonnet's correct labels and caused the MLP to learn a higher P(correct) for Sonnet, or (2) for the 111 questions it was selected for, the MLP's Sonnet predictions genuinely exceeded Opus.
+Without re-collecting with a different judge (GPT-5.4 or Gemini 3.5 Pro), it's hard to distinguish between the two—but the fact that Sonnet is functioning stably as a mid-weight quality middle tier remains unchanged, and the design ideal of "maintaining quality while also reducing costs" is working in a quantitatively effective way.

-The result was 0% for Local Nemotron in evaluate's argmax, and only 2/5 selected at bench tol=0.20.
-If you want to "push more brainstorming-type tasks to Local," you can adjust in 3 steps: (1) add extra_body.routing.tolerance: 0.20 to the request body to raise tolerance per request (easiest, no restart needed); (2) spin up a separate server on a different port with --models limited to just the lightweight pool; (3) add 50–100 casual chat / short translation / simple memo-organizing questions to the training data and re-collect / re-train.
-In practice, (1) is the most straightforward, and you can run multiple use cases through a single routing service by using per-profile settings in Hermes Agent like "tolerance=0.20 for casual chat, 0.05 for code generation via Claude Code."
-The topic of integrating this with flows running on the Hermes side is planned for coverage in the practical guide.
+The result was 0% for Local Nemotron in evaluate's argmax, and only 2/5 in bench at tol=0.20.
+If you want to "route more casual/brainstorming-type requests to Local," there are 3 levels of adjustment: (1) add extra_body.routing.tolerance: 0.20 to the request body on a per-request basis to raise the tolerance (easiest, no restart required), (2) launch a separate server on a different port with --models restricted to lightweight models only, or (3) add 50–100 questions of casual chat / short translation / simple memo organization to the training data and re-collect / re-train.
+In practice, (1) is the most convenient, and by differentiating per Hermes Agent profile—"tolerance=0.20 for casual chat, 0.05 for code generation via Claude Code"—you can run multiple use cases from a single routing service.
+The story of integrating this with flows running on the Hermes side is planned for a practical implementation article.

 The Cost Cliff Visible in Comparison with the Old 5-Model Checkpoint

-For reference, here is the routing distribution of the old 5-model pool mentioned at the start of the Pool redesign section (Local Nemotron / gpt-oss-120b / Kimi K2.7 Code / GLM 5.2 / Opus 4.6).
-When 5 use cases were submitted, all 4 non-lightweight cases were routed to gpt-oss-120b, with high confidence (p_max 0.79–0.94), but Opus / Kimi / GLM were never called in a structure where they'd never have a turn.
+For reference, here is the routing distribution for the old 5-model pool (Local Nemotron / gpt-oss-120b / Kimi K2.7 Code / GLM 5.2 / Opus 4.6) mentioned at the beginning of the pool redesign.
+When 5 use cases were submitted, all 4 non-lightweight cases were consolidated into gpt-oss-120b with p_max of 0.79–0.94 (high confidence), but Opus / Kimi / GLM were never called—a structure where they had no role to play.

 |---|---|---|